RachaelSMathew/tictac/README.md

 4. Press the green play button

 # Features
+- Game is unbeatable (i.e., the computer wins or no one wins)
 - User can choose a username which is displayed while game is played
 - Timer for three minutes is run and if it runs out, game automatically exits
 - Scorboard between computer and player